Are you mindful of your public speaking habits, especially the bad ones?

-The Mindful Presenter’s public speaking naughty list
+Public speaking habits naughty list

 Make a recording of yourself presenting, having a chat with someone or even a telephone conversation.

-Your challenge as you hear yourself ‘uptalk’ is to understand why it doesn’t work and can be so painful to listen to.
-Once you accept the challenge the next step is to have the mindfulness and courage to work on it.
+Your challenge as you hear yourself ‘Uptalk’ is to understand why it doesn’t work and can be so painful to listen to.
+Once you accept the challenge, the next step is to have the mindfulness and courage to work on it.

 Spend some time repeating each sentence where you noticed the upward inflection in your voice at the end of a statement reducing the upward pitch.

-It was around this time last year that I published an article called, ‘Most presentations are far too long – Less really is more!’
-In the article I wrote: ‘We need to cut out the superfluous noise.’
+In a previous article called, ‘Most presentations are far too long – Less really is more!’ ,I wrote: ‘We need to cut out the superfluous noise.’

-The solution – Cut out the ‘noise’
+Cut out the ‘noise’